AvionDrake579/StarLegacy.Wiki/Starships/Particle Shields.md

 They have a capacity of power used to absorb impacts.
 If it runs out of power, it fails and the ship is left unprotected.

-Shields take more damage the closer the impact is to the center, thus it is important to have shields strategically placed.
+Shields take more damage the closer the impact is to the sign at the center, thus it is important to have shields strategically placed.

 Shield class only affects radius, not strength or anything else.
 Higher shield classes have higher radii.
+Adding a larger shield to a smaller ship will not increce the strength of the shield, it will only weaken it!

 The radius means the distance from the shield exploding blocks can be for the shield to stop the impact.
-You can use //hsphere 95 <radius> to approximate it with stained glass on the creative server.
+You can use //hsphere 95 [radius] to approximate it with stained glass on the creative server.

 If you have multiple shields with the same name, their visual indicator is combined into one boss bar.